graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/dependency-injection.md

 * **Scoped** services are created per scope.
 In a web application, every web request creates a new unique service scope.
 That means scoped services are generally created per web request.
 * **Singleton** services are created per DI container.
 That generally means that they are created only one time per application and then used for whole the application life time.

-It is highly recommended that the schema is registered as a singleton.
+> It is _highly_ recommended that the schema is registered as a singleton.
 This provides the best performance as the schema does not need to be built for every request.
+This also means that your server is doing way less work and hence reduced CPU utilization.
 As all graph types are constructed at the same time as the schema, all graph types will effectively have a singleton lifetime, regardless of how it is registered with the DI framework.